See what's on my mind...

 November 24, 2024 — Interviewed about my work and path into science by the US Scientific Committee on Antarctic Research!
 You can find the interview here.

-September 2, 2024 — Started a new position as a postdoctoral research assistant in the Dept. of Geosciences at the University of Arizona!
+September 2, 2024 — Started a new position as a postdoctoral research associate in the Dept. of Geosciences at the University of Arizona!
 Learn more about our group here.

 June 20, 2024 — New paper on deglacial ENSO variability published in Geophysical Research Letters!
 You can check it out here.